MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/whats-a-uwp.md

 -   DirectX UI and a C++ backend
 -   JavaScript and HTML

 Microsoft Visual Studio 2017 provides a UWP app template for each language that lets you create a single project for all devices.
-When your work is finished, you can produce an app package and submit it to the Windows Store from within Visual Studio to get your app out to customers on any Windows 10 device.
+When your work is finished, you can produce an app package and submit it to the Microsoft Store from within Visual Studio to get your app out to customers on any Windows 10 device.

 ## UWP apps come to life on Windows